 Collecting new leads’ data – from endless copy-pasting to data extraction

-Speaking of an efficient lead funnel - it's one thing to work with existing contacts, but a whole other to be looking for new ones.
-Here’s where one of the most accessible ways of automated data gathering can fit in, to the point you might not even realise it’s actually automation.
+Speaking of an efficient lead funnel – it’s one thing to work with existing contacts, but a whole other to be looking for new ones.
+Here’s where one of the most accessible ways of automated data gathering can fit in, to the point you might not even realize it’s actually automation.
 It’s called web scraping.

-Here’s how it works: if a salesperson aims to create a whole new list of all logistics companies in the city, their first logical step would be to look them up and - if they’re lucky - find a nicely compiled directory with all the important contacts.
-The only problem being that websites have dozens of pages of those contacts.
+Here’s how it works: if a salesperson aims to create a whole new list of all logistics companies’ phones in the city, their first logical step would be to look them up and – if they’re lucky – find a nicely compiled directory with all the important contacts.
+The only problem is that websites have dozens of pages of those contacts.
 And that’s where the grind starts, as well as the loss of priceless time to menial tasks.
 Our sales guy is now facing the seemingly endless copy-pasting process of making dozens of inputs into CRM forms, all while making sure not to make any mistakes and keep things orderly.
 Who knew a job in sales could look like that at times.

 Web scraping companies such as Apify offer fairly simple programs that can pick out that data from the website and wrap it all into one file.
 The data can be anything: from occasional contact details compilation (like in the example above) to the daily monitoring of the prices of your competitors.

-You can head over to Apify Store to explore the ever expanding range for simple automation.
+You can head over to Apify Store to explore the ever-expanding range for simple automation.
 Maybe web scrapers will not directly generate leads for your funnel, but they can gather and structure all the needed info within minutes.
 All the salesperson will have left to do is finish their coffee, upload the file into the CRM and start working with it.

 #3 Automation in data management and reporting